mlswg/mls-architecture/draft-ietf-mls-architecture.md

 to attack forward security to a limited extent.
 This threat can be mitigated by having initial keys expire.

+### Privacy of delivery and push notifications

+An important mechanism that is often ignored from the privacy considerations are the push tokens.
+In many modern messaging architectures applications are using push notification mechanisms typically provided by OS vendors.
+This is to make sure that when messages are available at the Delivery Service (or by other mechanisms if the DS is not a central server), the recipient application on a device knows about it.
+Sometimes the push notification can contain the application message itself which saves a round trip with the DS.

+To "push" this information to the device, the service provider and the OS infrastructures use unique per-device, per-application identifiers called push-tokens.
+This means that the push notification provider and the service provider have information on which devices receive information and at which point in time.

+Even though they can't necessarily access the content, which is typically encrypted MLS messages, the service provider and the push notification provider has to be trusted to avoid making correllation on which devices are recipients of the same message.

+For secure messaging systems, push notification are often sent real-time as it is not acceptable to create artificial delays for message retrival.

+> **RECOMMENDATION:**
+> If real time notification are not necessary and that specific steps
+> must be taken to improve privacy, one can delay notifications
+> randomly across recipient devices (mixnet...).

+> **RECOMMENDATION:**
+> If stronger privacy guarantees are needed vis-a-vis of the push
+> notification provider, the client can always periodically connect to
+> the Delivery Service without the need of a dedicated push
+> notification infrastructure.

 ## Authentication Service Compromise

 The Authentication Service design is left to the infrastructure